nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Aspect: How to handle popup**
 * **Alternative 1:** Pass in popups created at `MainWindow` to Ui components that require it
-  * Pros: Less function calls and better performance
+  * Pros: Fewer function calls and better performance
   * Cons:
-   1. Increase coupling as these popups might required by deeply nested components. <br> e.g `ItemCard` has to call `PopupModifyItem` but it resides in `MainWindow > ProductTable > ItemTable`.
-This cause `ProductTable` and `ItemTable` to have unnecessary dependency on `PopupModifyItem`
+   1. Increase coupling as these popups might be required by deeply nested components. <br> e.g `ItemCard` has to call `PopupModifyItem` but it resides in `MainWindow > ProductTable > ItemTable`.
+This causes `ProductTable` and `ItemTable` to have an unnecessary dependency on `PopupModifyItem`

    &nbsp;